End of Life Law - Voluntary Assisted Dying -FAQs

 Learn more about the law on VAD in each State at End of Life Law in Australia.

 No. A person can only access VAD if they are eligible.
-Each State has its own eligibility criteria for VAD.
-In all States, the person must:
+Each jurisdiction has its own eligibility criteria for VAD.
+In all jurisdictions, the person must:

 • be an adult,